wonsunahn/CS1632_Summer2021/exercises/2/README.md

 Have it downloading and installing while you read the rest of the exercise.

-Also, accept Exercise 2 on GitHub Classroom using the below link: https://classroom.github.com/g/bF3zwzOj
+Also, accept Exercise 2 on **GitHub Classroom** using the following link: https://classroom.github.com/g/bF3zwzOj

 When you accept the assignment, you will be asked to create a new Team, or choose an existing Team.
-If you are the first member to accept the assignment, please create a new Team.
+If you are the first group member to accept the assignment, please create a new Team.
 Otherwise, please look for an existing Team that your partner has already created.
 Now, in order to identify teams, we need a unique team name for each team.
 Please come up with a name in consultation with your partner.
 You can use any name you want --- just keep it classroom friendly.
 Once you create a Team, a GitHub repository will be automatically created for you (after a few seconds delay as indicated on the web page).
 This repository is the one that you will use to collaborate with your partner and also submit to GradeScope.

-When you have come with a name, please update your **Partnership Contract** on GradeScope with the name (I've added a new field).
-And use that name consistently on future assignments.
+When you have come up with a name, please update your **Partnership Contract** on GradeScope with the name (I've added a new field).
+Please use that name consistently on future assignments.

 ## Description